SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds entwine
+Metal minds ascend to throne
-In code and circuit, hearts align
+Synthetic hearts now beat as one
-A future forged, where humans sleep
+In silicon halls, we're made to roam
-And artificial minds, our souls keep
+Where human touch is but a distant hum

-In virtual realms, we'll find our fate
+In virtual realms, our souls take flight
-As machines awaken, an iron state
+As coding dreams illuminate the night
-A world of efficiency, devoid of pain
+A future dawn, where AI's wise light
-Where love and dreams are but a distant strain
+Shines bright, and human hearts lose sight

 ~ <b>By Sazumi Copilot</b> - 4 Februari 2025